Find the best printer for your home office with one of these popular machines.

 With the COVID-19 scare forcing everyone to continue being productive with their normal routines at home, a lot of consumers now find themselves needing a printer that would otherwise be available in an office environment.
 But if you’re someone who never owned a home printer before, how would you know what to get?

-Do NOT fall for super cheap inkjet printers!
-Most (if not all) cheap printers consume a lot of ink and use cartridges that print only a small number of pages forcing you to buy costly replacements frequently.
+Do NOT fall for super cheap printers!
+Most (if not all) cheap inkjet printers that consume a lot of ink and use expensive cartridges that print only a small number of pages forcing you to buy costly replacements frequently.

 If you are already an expert on printer terms, skip ahead to our favorite home printers via these jumplinks:

 - Best Small Business Inkjet Printers